Fixed allele

 Similar to the bottleneck effect, the founder's effect can also cause allele fixation.
-The founder effect occurs when a small founding population is moved a new area and propagates the future population.
+The founder effect occurs when a small founding population is moved to a new area and propagates the future population.
 This can be seen in the Alces alces moose population in Newfoundland, Canada.
 Moose are not native to Newfoundland, and in 1878 and 1904 six total moose were introduced to the island.
-The six founding moose propagated the current population of an estimated 4000–6000 moose.
+The six founding moose propagated the current population of an estimated 4000-6000 moose.
 This has had dramatic effects on the offspring of the founding moose and has led to a great decrease in genetic variability within the Newfoundland moose population as compared to the mainland population.

 Other random processes such as genetic drift can lead to fixation.
 Through these random processes, some random individuals or alleles are removed from the population.
 These random fluctuations within the allele frequencies can lead to the fixation or loss of certain alleles within a population.
-To the right is an image that shows thorough successive generations; the allele frequencies fluctuate randomly within a population.
-The smaller your population size, the faster fixation or loss of alleles will occur.
+To the right is an image that shows through successive generations; the allele frequencies fluctuate randomly within a population.
+The smaller the population size, the faster fixation or loss of alleles will occur.
 However, all populations are driven to allele fixation and it is inevitable; it just takes varying amounts of time for this to occur due to population size.

 Some other causes of allele fixation are inbreeding, as this decreases the genetic variability of the population and therefore decreases the effective population size.
 This allows genetic drift to cause fixation faster than anticipated.

 Isolation can also cause fixation, as it prevents the influx of new variable alleles into the population.
 This can often be seen on island populations, where the populations have a limited set of alleles.
 The only variability that can be added to these populations is through mutations.